 03 of 07

 While not strictly an Easter dessert, kołaczki appear on most Polish families' table after every holiday meal.
 Kołaczki can be round, square or diamond-shaped, and the dough can be flaky or yeast-risen, and the fillings vary widely.
-This cream cheese dough produces a flaky pastry, and that can be dolloped with prune, apricot, raspberry, cheese and nut filling.
-This is a great kids project.
+This cream cheese dough produces a flaky pastry, and that can be dolloped with prune, apricot, raspberry, cheese, and nut filling.
+This is a great recipe for your kids to participate in.

 04 of 07